adamw1221/CS495-Lab-Inventory-Group-F/README.md

 5. The web pages should now be visible and you should be able to add, read, update, and remove from the database.

+## Project Focus
+Our job is to build a web application to help the Robotics Lab manage inventory​

+The web app will allow users to add, update, remove, and read lab equipment.
+It will also allow users to check out this equipment and notify users when it is due back.​

 ## Team Member Bios

 ### Preston Mazzei